bopen/leaflet-area-selection/README.md

   Receives three arguments: the [Leaflet.Polygon](https://leafletjs.com/reference.html#polygon), the control instance and the event.
   Calling `preventDefault` on the event will abort the deactivation.

-# User guide
+## User guide

+### Defining the skeleton of the polygon

 When the plugin is activated by using the new control, the map enters in a **drawing phase**.<br>
-Clicks on the map will trigger a creation of a polygon.
+Clicks on the map will trigger the creation of a vertex for the polygon.

-User can continue adding points to the polygon (min length is 3) until the whole required area is covered.<br>
+User can continue adding vertexes to the polygon (min length is 3) until the whole required area is covered.<br>
 To complete the polygon drawing phase user must click on the first (green) point created.

+Alternatively: on the first click you can drag&drop and directly create a square shape (_note_: this method is not currently working on mobile!).

+### Fix and change polygon shape

 At this point we enter the **adjustment phase**, where user can: